-Also known as a Double, the Full-size mattress measures fifty-four inches (54″) wide by seventy-five inches (75″) long.
+Also known as a Double, the Full-size mattress measures fifty-four inches (54″) wide by seventy-four to seventy-five inches (74-75″) long.
 The Full/Double is ideal for individual sleepers who require a wider sleeping space.
 For this reason, Full/Double beds are often used in hotels and motels, college dorms, healthcare facilities, and other commercial establishments.
-Like the Twin XL, Full/Doubles are typically not suitable for couples.
+Like the Twin XL, Full/Double beds are typically not suitable for couples.

 Benefits of a Full/Double mattress include the following: